VIRALwhatever.com’s *S.H.I.T. to Share! *Stories/Hacks/Insights/Techniques

 ** PART-time Partner Programs?

-**[Details TBD — In the meantime, if YOU would like to organize, schedule, host any of these (and basically just invite me to present/teach?), that’d be great!]
+**[Details TBD — In the meantime, please contact us — info@ViralWhatever.com — if YOU would like to help organize, schedule, host any of these (or even just to invite Jeff to speak/present/teach at your existing group/class/meetup/whatever)]

 BACKGROUND & BIO: